-- 1. The requirements, not defined in these rules, are to be in accordance with Rules for the Classification of Steel Ships. - 2.
+- 1. The requirements, not defined in these rules, are to be in accordance with the Rules for Classification of Steel Ships. - 2.
 Alternative hull construction, equipment, arrangement and scantlings are to be accepted by the Society, provided that the Society is satisfied that such construction, equipment, arrangement and scantlings are equivalent to those required in rules.

-203. Direct strength calculation [See Guidance]
+203. Direct strength calculation